jy95/pharmacies_BE/README.md

-Belgian pharmacies list dump
+Belgian pharmacies
 ================================

-This small github repo dumps each day the list of pharmacies in Belgium published by [AFMPS](https://www.afmps.be/fr), and maintains its history in JSON files :
+This small github repo dumps each day the list of pharmacies in Belgium published by [AFMPS](https://www.afmps.be/fr) and [OpenStreetMap](https://www.openstreetmap.org/), and maintains history in JSON files :
 * [stats.json](stats.json) : Statistics per date :
    - Pharmacies per zipCode (active, temporarily suspended, total)
    - Pharmacies per region (Brussels / Flanders / Wallonia)
 * [data_afmps](data_afmps) : JSON exports of pharmacies per date
 * [last-pharmacies_afmps.json](last-pharmacies_afmps.json): The most recent JSON export of pharmacies in AFMPS
 * [last-pharmacies_osm.json](last-pharmacies_osm.json): The most recent JSON export of pharmacies in Open Street Map
+* [last-pharmacies_enhancedVersion.json](last-pharmacies_enhancedVersion.json) : The most recent JSON export of pharmacies that combines data from AFMPS and Open Street Map

 How do you do that?
 -------------------